Steps to Consider Before Launching Predictive Maintenance

 Focusing on a simple example for predictive maintenance, consider the temperatures of an essential equipment for several manufacturing processes.
 If this equipment unexpectedly overheats, continuing to run operations could cause unexpected delays, leading to additional costs and customer disappointment.
 This example issue can be avoided by gathering temperature readings and other sensor values of this equipment, which have a critical impact on the whole asset.
 This real-time information, in combination with the maintenance history of the equipment, can then be used to develop a model that can predict the next breakdown of an asset or to detect a significant anomaly regarding the current condition of the asset.

-The Way to Predictive Maintenance
+The Way to a Predictive Maintenance Program

 There are some prerequisite steps that should be taken before launching your predictive maintenance program.
 Generally, they can be categorized into the following areas: